bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 maintaining separation between them and ensuring each application receives the correct tokens.

 ## Implementation
-Proxy server is a typical Spring Boot application with the following dependencies:
+Proxy server is a typical Spring Boot application with the following main components:

-**[Spring OAuth2 Client Login](https://docs.spring.io/spring-security/reference/servlet/oauth2/index.html#oauth2-client)**: Handles login with the target authorization server
+**[Spring OAuth2 Client Login](https://docs.spring.io/spring-security/reference/servlet/oauth2/index.html#oauth2-client)**: Handles login with the registered target authorization servers

-**[Spring OAuth2 Authorization Server](https://docs.spring.io/spring-authorization-server/reference/getting-started.html)**: Handles token exchange with the login client after authentication with the target authorization server
+**[Spring OAuth2 Authorization Server](https://docs.spring.io/spring-authorization-server/reference/getting-started.html)**: Handles token exchange with the registered application clients after authentication with the target authorization server

 **Bivektor Spring OAuth2 Proxy**: Our internal components that coordinate the proxy authentication and authorization.
-Note that source code is not provided for those components.
+Note that these components are provided as compiled binaries.
-Please contact us via [email](mailto:info@bivektor.com) in case you need support or the source code.
+Please contact us at [bivektor.com](http://bivektor.com) or via [email](mailto:info@bivektor.com) in case you need further support or access to the source code.

 For local testing, we provided a docker compose file at the project root for running a local [KeyCloak](https://www.keycloak.org/) server at HTTP 8181 port.
 Execute the command